 Total cost

-Expect to pay Offerpad between 7-11% in fees.
-This includes the service fee, closing costs, and typical repair costs.
-For example, on a $400,000 house, you can expect to pay anywhere from $28,000 to $44,000 to Offerpad at closing.
+Expect to pay Offerpad between 10-14% or more in fees.
+This includes the service fee, closing costs, and potential repair costs.
+For example, on a $400,000 house, you can expect to pay anywhere from $40,000 to $48,000 or more to Offerpad at closing, not including potentially significant repair deductions.

 Offerpad fees vs. realtor fees